lzyuan168/lzyuan168/README.md

 ## Profile

-Dedicated and highly motivated machine learning graduate with 1.5 years of experience developing and delivering software solutions to clients.
-Proficient in programming languages such as Python and Java and experienced in using deep learning frameworks such as Pytorch and Tensorflow.
+Experienced software engineer in developing and delivering software solutions for clients.
+Dedicated and highly motivated machine learning graduate with proficiency in programming languages such as Python and Java and experience in using deep learning frameworks such as PyTorch and TensorFlow.
 Strong understanding of statistical methods and algorithms, including regression, classification, and clustering.
-Proven track record of producing accurate and effective models using different data modalities, including natural language, image, video, and physiological signals.
-Seeking a challenging role in a dynamic and innovative environment to continue learning and contributing to the advancement of machine learning.
+Proven track record of producing accurate and effective models using different data types, including text, image, video, and physiological signals.
+Bilingual, organized, and adaptive.
+A team player who contributes to innovation, and advancements of machine learning as well as creating solutions that brings convenience to people and society.

 Project summary:
 * [Covid-19 Fake News Detection](https://github.com/lzyuan168/fake_news_detection) NLP project